Ramal Talca-Constitución: History

-The line had an uptick in tourism boom after the documentary, The Last Ramal, which was aired by several channels around the world.
-Televisión Nacional de Chile broadcast a December 2005 report, Fruit of the Country.
+The line had an uptick in tourism boom after the episode The Last Ramal of the documentary series El Mirador 2000, which was aired by several channels around the world.
+Televisión Nacional de Chile broadcast a December 2005 report on the railway, Fruit of the Country, followed by a Canal 13 episode of Places that Speak in 2015 to mark the centennial since the railway became fully operational.

+In 2025, 3 new Brazilian built two-car DMUs finally arrived to the railway - the first new orders to the line after more than half a century, increasing its capacity.
+The stations are slated for renovations and a possible double tracking, coupled with efforts to preserving much of the storied history of the line and its legendary 70s railbuses, which are part of the heritage of the Maule Region since they were received in the decade.

 Old route

-The line originally followed the coast in Constitución to the now-abandoned Sea Baths, a popular Victorian-era tourist resort.
+The narrow gauge line originally followed the coast in Constitución to the now-abandoned Sea Baths, a popular Victorian-era tourist resort.
 Another stop was later added before the Celulosa Arauco y Constitucion (Celco) pulp-mill station.
-To reach the Celco plant, the trains ran through the streets of Constitución.
+To reach the Celco plant, the diesel railbuses ran through the streets of Constitución.
 This created many problems and was banned by the municipality during the early 1970s, although the trains continued to run into the 1990s.